Jussie Smollett says he's angry at critics casting doubt on alleged attack

 "And then it became a thing of like, 'Oh, it's not necessarily that you don't believe that this is the truth, you don't even want to see the truth,'" Smollett said.

-Then police said Smollett refused to turn over his phone and phone records to prove he was on the phone with his manager at the time of the attack Smollett gave investigators a PDF file containing a redacted list of his calls on Monday.
+Then, police said Smollett refused to turn over his phone and phone records to prove he was on the phone with his manager at the time of the attack.
+Smollett later gave investigators a PDF file containing a redacted list of his calls.

 Chicago Police Superintendent Eddie T. Johnson has said he has no reason to believe Smollett is "not being genuine with" investigators.

-The actor released a statement in the days following the alleged assault and said he was "working with authorities and have been 100% factual and consistent on every level."
+The actor released a statement in the days following the alleged assault and said he was "working with authorities, and have been 100 percent factual and consistent on every level."